-“I can’t control my anger.”
-Have you ever found yourself making…
+“I can’t control my temper.”
+Have you ever uttered that phrase?…

 “I can’t control my temper.”